FRC1991/Robot-2023/README.md

 # FRC Team 1991 The Dragons Robot for 2023: Tippy(Prone to tip)
 --------------------------------------------------------------
 This is a summary of the our robot's software and hardware.
 Feel free to find us and ask for more information!!!
 Also go find out even more about us on our new [website](https://team1991.vercel.app/).
+We also want to give a special thanks to everyone who helped us this season mentors, parents, sponsors and the students!!!

 ## I want to learn about...